-- 4.1 On balance, it would seem sensible to pursue Option 1, initially with our East Kent neighbours.
-DDC officers have started very early dialogue, but have received no feedback at the time of preparing this report.
-However, with Member direction and support this can be taken further. - 4.2 Whichever option is approved, the full Council will initially need to delegate the interview process to either a committee of Council or a specially formed subcommittee or to officers of the Council or to another Council (if a joint approach is approved).
-Ultimately Council will be required to approve the auditor panel appointments.
+4.2 Options 2 to 4 would require the full Council to initially delegate the interview process to either a committee of Council or a specially formed sub- committee or to officers of the Council or to another Council (if a joint approach was approved).
+Ultimately Council would be required to approve the auditor panel appointments.